 While Another Earth received glowing reviews from the mainstream critics, I felt less sure about it the reason for this being that I approached it from the perspective of reviewing it as a science-fiction film whereas they clearly did not.
 I ultimately came out liking Another Earth but as an indie film not as a science-fiction film.
 The work it most resembles is the Gerry Anderson production Doppelganger/Journey to the Far Side of the Sun (1969), which concerned astronauts on a mission to explore a planet on a counter-earth orbit who ended up finding a mirror-reversed version of Earth there.
-You might call Another Earth Doppelganger having been reconceived as an indie mumblecore drama.
+There have been other films on the topic too such as the tv movie The Stranger (1973).
+You might call Another Earth a case of Doppelganger having been reconceived as an indie mumblecore drama.
 There are also a surprising number of similarities to Lars von Triers Melancholia (2011), which came out a few months later, concerning an almost identical mystery planet that was hidden behind the sun and now emerges on a collision course with the Earth.

 I thought the idea of a duplicate mirror Earth was an idiotic one in Doppelganger and it is no less daft a one when served up again in Another Earth.
 The starting point for the film was apparently when Mike Cahill and Brit Marling asked themselves what people would do if they encountered duplicates of themselves and came up the mirror Earth idea in other words, the science-fiction element is being used to justify the idea they want to play with as opposed to being an idea they want to explore in itself.
 They seems to have conducted remarkably little research into what would happen if another Earth suddenly appeared in orbit.
 In real world astrophysics, the orbiting body of The Moon controls Earths tidal patterns so the appearance of a huge new gravity source in the sky would cause colossal tidal waves and chaos with the weather, not to mention would also tug on the Earths crust creating massive earthquakes.
 The other thing is that Cahill and Marling seem to assume is that Earth 2 was just sitting there hidden by the sun and nobody noticed until it suddenly spontaneously decided to move closer to Earth.
 Sadly to report, that is not how astronomy works a major new planet so close in the solar system would have been detected by now.
 Even if Earth 2 were not visible to the telescopic eye, its presence would be visible in respect to the gravity shadow it casts this is how astronomers detect new moons in the solar system and planets in other star systems that are too small to be seen by the naked telescopic eye.
 Furthermore, you also ask exactly what happened to the inhabitants when the other Earth started to move in its orbit Earth swings between considerable extremes of heat and cold in just its minor axial title of 23.4 degrees or even between whether one is at the equatorial or polar regions; for a planet to vary from its natural trajectory and move nearer to Earth would surely have meant that the inhabitants were subject to temperatures that would have either have frozen them solid or cooked them alive due to their proximity to/distance from the sun.